bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 It's just a special case, right?
 And I used two outputs, one is the payment, another is the change.
 I realized that in this scheme, with this modification, well I don't know if it is with this modification only, but it creates for example 1.5 outputs for each original output.
-For example, if I have a two participant coin join with four outputs, it creates six outputs.
+For example, if I have a two participant coinjoin with four outputs, it creates six outputs.
 If I have three participants with 2 outputs, I mean 6 outputs in total, it creates 9 outputs.
-And that, I don't know if you have some comments about this, but I want to know how many participants are in that conjoin.
+I don't know if you have some comments about this, but I want to know how many participants are in that conjoin.
 Is it that I'm doing something wrong or it's just because I'm sorting the outputs?
 Or, well, I can answer my question just by coding a bit more, but I don't know if it's something that you can share with us about that.